-The canals and rivers in Amsterdam are still important waterways for commercial transport and leasure boating.
-Bridges over the canals in the centre of the city are fixed and thus only pasable for smaller boats.
+The canals and rivers in Amsterdam are still important waterways for commercial transport and leisure boating.
+Bridges over the canals in the centre of the city are fixed and thus only passable for smaller boats.
 Tall vessels need to use the larger waterways: the river Amstel and the Kostverlorenvaart.
 All of the bridges along these routes need to be able to open to let ship pass.

 Only on opening hours

-A waterway map of the Amsterdam bridges and canals is to be found at Waternet.
+A waterway map of the Amsterdam bridges and canals is found at Waternet.